The Purple Ninja Editorial Philosophy?

-At the end of the day when I close my laptop, I spend my time screaming on the sidelines as my son take to the pitch with his soccer team (I’m a proud mom, don’t judge); soaking up all the cuddles my two rescue pitties, Buffy and Axl, can give; and dreaming of the sounds of OBX ocean waves.
+At the end of the day when I close my laptop, I spend my time screaming on the sidelines as my son takes to the pitch with his soccer team (I’m a proud mom, so don’t judge); soaking up all the cuddles my two rescue pitties, Buffy and Axl, can give; and dreaming of the sounds of OBX ocean waves.

 Meet the Rest of the Ninjas

 & Head Tech Ninja